cheng-justin6/3DGraphicsScene/README.txt

 ===================================================================================

-The scene features a low-poly diorama of a fire dancing fantasy character in the middle of a field of Butterflies.
+The scene features a low-poly diorama of a fire dancing fantasy character in the middle of a field of butterflies.
 The following graphical features are implemented:

 * Instancing (Repeating an object 10,000x)
 * Post-Processing Bloom